 At Pennington, we use several software applications for managing school records, schedules, and more.
 This is a quick summary of each one.

-Schoology is a learning management system that is used by teachers for posting homework assignments, class resources, upcoming events, and much more.
+Schoology is a learning management system used by teachers for posting homework assignments, class resources, upcoming events, and much more.
 As parents, you will have access to some of this information as well.
 Look for more information about using Schoology at the beginning of the school year.

 Magnus Health is a leader in student health care management, which offers electronic signature as well as mobile form submission and parent access from any mobile device.